Chemical Control Superfund Site

 The Chemical Control Corporation superfund site is located at 22 South Front St. Elizabeth, New Jersey.
 Once a marsh, the 2 acre area next to the Elizabeth River is primarily flat land slightly above sea-level.
 The company, Chemical Control Corporation, worked as a hazardous waste disposal plant from 1970 until its condemnation in 1979.
 Before the April 21, 1980 fire, it was reported that over 50,000 drums of chemicals, including dioxins, benzene, cyanide, toluene, ethylene dichloride, and more, were present on the site.
 State intervention was taken prior to the fire, but it became a matter of national intervention following the fire due to the level of contamination that impacted the environment and community.
 Cleanup operations have been underway since the early 1980s.
 The Environmental Protection Agency is considering removing the site from the National Priorities List because of the extensive cleanup that has been done.

 Origins

 The Chemical Control Corporation superfund site is located in a highly industrial district of Elizabeth, New Jersey.
 The Elizabeth River, which runs from several counties in New Jersey, empties itself right in front of the site.
-The company was operated from 1972-1979 under several owners including William Carracino, Eugene Conlon, John Albert and William Collection.
+The company was operated from 1972-1979 under several owners including William Carracino, Eugene Conlon, John Albert and William Colleton.
 The buildup of chemical wastes began after failure to fix the incinerator.
-Under the ownership of Collection, the site reached over 50,000 chemical drums, resulting in Chemical Control being condemned in 1979 as a superfund site.
+Under the ownership of Colleton, the site reached over 50,000 chemical drums, resulting in Chemical Control being condemned in 1979 as a superfund site.